jelenv/zed-csharp/README.md

 # Zed C# & Razor

 This repository is a fork of the [official C# extension](https://github.com/zed-extensions/csharp) for Zed.
 It's pretty experimental, and I'm fully aware that some things are implemented a bit... let's say *pragmatically*.
-I thought sharing it wouldn't hurt though. :)
+But I thought sharing it wouldn't hurt. :)

 ## Features